Jetsurf/jet-bot/README.md

 ### Splatoon 2 Splatnet Commands

-The following commands require you to DM the bot with !token and follow the instructions.
-DM !deletetoken to remove all tokens from the bot.
+The following commands require you to DM the bot with `!token` and follow the instructions.
+DM `!deletetoken` to remove all tokens from the bot.

  - `/stats battle NUM` : Gets stats from NUM last battle (1 is latest, upto 50)
  - `/stats rank` : Shows your ranks in the ranked gamemodes
  - `/stats multi` : Shows various stats from your gameplay
  - `/stats sr` : Shows various stats from Salmon Run
  - `/stats maps MAP` : Pulls stats for a specific map
- - `/store order ID/ITEM NAME` : !splatnetgear provides an ID.
+ - `/store order ID/ITEM NAME` : `/store currentgear` provides an ID.
 Use either the ID or the name of an item on the store to order it
  - `/weapons stats WEAPON` : Pulls stats for a specific weapon

 ### Animal Crossing: New Horizons Commands